-Overactive microglia and inflammation, that may arise from certain states of activated microglia, are a feature of many neurodegenerative diseases, including common forms of dementia such as Alzheimer’s disease (AD).
+Excessive or misdirected microglial activity and inflammation, that may arise from certain states of reactive microglia, are a feature of many neurodegenerative diseases, including common forms of dementia such as Alzheimer’s disease (AD).
 But it remains unclear if the microglia’s disrupted function and inflammation is a root cause of disease or is a response to other triggers, such as the accumulation of abnormal proteins or death of neurons – other hallmarks of many neurodegenerative diseases.
+Malfunctioning blood vessels in around the brain may also be important triggers of microglial activity and the way microglia respond may also shape how vascular disease and events such as stroke may lead to dementia.
 Equally, it is emerging that insufficient or failed protective functions of microglia may also be involved in diseases leading to dementia.
 Understanding how the balance in microglial activity is controlled and how to optimise this therapeutically is an important target for therapy.

 2. Scientific goals

 This UK DRI programme, led by Dr Barry McColl, will contribute answers to some of the most pressing questions regarding the involvement of microglia and neuroinflammatory processes in neurodegenerative disease.
-The overall scientific goal is to identify key microglial mechanisms influencing resilience and susceptibility to dementia-causing disease that could be manipulated for therapeutic intervention.
+The overall scientific goal is to identify key microglial mechanisms influencing resilience and susceptibility to dementia-causing disease, particularly arising from cerebrovascular disease, that could be manipulated for therapeutic intervention.

 Main objectives and research goals:

-1. To determine how neurodegenerative disease affects microglial lysosomal properties and the impact of altered microglial lysosomal function.
+- Define how cerebrovascular and neurodegenerative disease affects microglial lysosomal properties and functional consequences of perturbing microglial endolysosomal regulators.

 3. Team members